ravi-rajyaguru15/Project-03-terraform-cicd-observability-pipeline/README.md

      - CrashLoopBackOff due to initContainer misconfiguration, and PVC mounting error.
      - Prometheus service pod not initializing due to Persistent Volume not binding - solved via disabling PV ensuring quick troubleshooting deployment.
 - **Docker Hub registry images rebuilt**:  Custom web app changes were not reflected in previous Docker image — rebuilt and pushed custom app image to Docker Hub again to preserve integrity.
 Read Attribution for more information regarding custom web app changes.

 ---

+## End-to-End Workflow

+Here's what happens when a commit pushed to main branch, after initial setup:

+- GitHub Actions Triggered:
+     - All secrets and configs passed via env and GitHub secrets.

+- Terraform Plan + Apply:
+     - Creates complete AWS infrastructure.
+     - Handles state locking and backend storage.

+- Kubernetes Apply:
+     - Deploys app, services, ingress, PVC, secrets into EKS.

+- Validation Step:
+     - Pipeline checks pod health and ingress reachability using kubectl.

+---

+## Final Thoughts

+This project was not just about building a working infrastructure pipeline — it was about proving full-cycle ownership of modern DevOps workflows.
+Every component in this system, from VPC routing to CI automation to monitoring dashboards, was individually understood, implemented, and validated.

+Rather than relying on out-of-the-box scaffolding or third-party abstractions, all infrastructure was written independently using Terraform, and every Kubernetes resource was deployed and debugged directly through version-controlled manifests.
+This includes realistic challenges such as IAM policy attachment, storage driver configuration, initContainer sequencing, and load balancer integration — each of which required non-trivial debugging and architectural decisions.

+The project also demonstrates alignment with real-world expectations for delivery automation and systems observability.
+The CI/CD pipeline in GitHub Actions ensures deployment repeatability with minimal manual steps, while Prometheus and Grafana provide insight into both application health and platform stability.

+In summary, this repository reflects a complete, deployable system — not a sample project.
+It encapsulates infrastructure-as-code, pipeline automation, and runtime observability in a way that is modular, maintainable, and ready for extension in team-scale environments.

+---